niclui/writing/_posts/2021-09-12-[Paper-Review]-Squeeze-&-Excitation-Networks.md

 The height and width of U depends on many factors (e.g. the stride of the filter kernels, or whether we have padded the image).
 If we use a stride of 1 and pad the image with zeroes all around, our H' and W' will be equivalent to H and W respectively.
 **C' is the number of filter kernels we applied.** It is also the **number of output channels** that we are left with.
-Here is a fantastic visualisation of the process.
+Here is a <a href="https://medium.com/impactai/cnns-from-different-viewpoints-fab7f52d159c">fantastic</a> visualisation of the process.
 - Our set of feature maps, U, is then passed into a non-linear activation function (e.g. ReLU).
 This allows us to introduce non-linearity into the model, allowing us to capture more complex relationships.
 Importantly, we also need this non-linear function to decouple our linear layers.
 Intuitively, a series of linear layers is equivalent to just one linear layer.
 To decouple the linear layers from